 Amazingly, I had also got an agreement with ‘Little Chef’ to sponsor our meals if we promised to carry their decals, park prominently at their sites and use them every where we reasonably could.
 All this was done over the phone and weeks before we left – so did the guy we had the agreement with!

-The whole object of this incredibly silly game was of course to raise money for the Antony Nolan Bone Marrow Disease Appeal.
+The whole object of this incredibly silly game was, of course, to raise money for the Antony Nolan Bone Marrow Disease Appeal.
 I phoned Mrs. Matthews at their headquarters in London on 27 July and our offer of help was accepted.
-I felt I really wanted to help and went up to their headquarters (a wooden hut) in the grounds of St Mary Abbotts Hospital in London.
-I met Mrs Nolan and some of the helpers and saw all the good work being done in memory of little Anthony.
-I pledged that we would try to sell each of the 4000-odd miles of coastal road travelled, for £1 per mile.
+I felt I really wanted to help and went up to their headquarters (a wooden hut) in the grounds of St, Mary Abbotts Hospital in London.
+I met Mrs. Nolan and some of the helpers and saw all the good work being done in memory of little Anthony.
+I pledged that we would try to sell each of the 4000-odd miles of coastal road travelled for £1 per mile.

 Sponsorship was coming thick and fast with huge generosity from Bymacks Upholstery, Multi-Commerce International, Silentnight Beds, Buoyant Upholstery, Gomme Bros (G Plan) and Airsprung Beds.
 Others contributed figures of between £10 to around £100 – tidy sums in 1982.
 In all, 18 companies sponsored us leaving the sponsorship pot big enough to overflow a little and add to the donations figure at the end of the trip.

-Of course, getting the car and the van were ‘big deals’ but there was lots of smaller stuff to be attended too: Number plates, extension mirrors, additional driving lights, jerry cans, maps, food, torches, auxiliary lights, flashing hazard light, spades, snow mats, two spare wheels and so on.
+Mind you, getting the car and the van were ‘big deals’ but there was lots of smaller stuff to be attended too: Number plates, extension mirrors, additional driving lights, jerry cans, maps, food, torches, auxiliary lights, flashing hazard light, spades, snow mats, two spare wheels and so on.

 “We had arranged for TV coverage at Avonmouth where we were to set off in an anti-clockwise direction.
-However, no TV crew turned up – in fact no one turned up – so with a quick spin of the rear wheels, we left”
+However, no TV crew turned up – in fact no one turned up – so, with a quick spin of the rear wheels, we left”

 And so it was after months of preparation and hours of laborious scissor work, Easter was upon us and ‘lift-off’.
 We had arranged for TV coverage at Avonmouth where we were to set off in an anti-clockwise direction.
-However, no TV crew turned up – in fact no one turned up – so with a quick spin of the rear wheels, we left.
+However, no TV crew turned up – in fact no one turned up – so, with a quick spin of the rear wheels, we left.

 It was very soon apparent that the car and caravan outfit (now fully loaded) was still a perfect match.
 The Granada was so safe – so predictable.
 And the caravan was merely an extension of the car’s rear end.
 It did whatever the car did so that within a very short space of time we were drifting the whole unit as one.
 Braking was controlled and even with no drama despite us ‘pressing on’.
-As mentioned we used rally style procedure with the navigator being responsible for everything except pressing the pedals and moving the wheel – he was the driver’s eyes and ears – clearly identifying hazards ahead and giving as much warning as humanly possible about a change of direction.
+As mentioned we used rally-style procedure with the navigator being responsible for everything except pressing the pedals and moving the wheel – he was the driver’s eyes and ears – clearly identifying hazards ahead and giving as much warning as humanly possible about a change of direction.